drewmarsh/azure-creating-VM/README.md

 <br>

-# 🖥️ Running the VM
+# 🖥️ Running the Virtual Machine

 Click the ```Review + Create``` button at the bottom of the page.
 Verify that validation has passed.
 Lastly, click ```Create```.